streamwall/streamwall/README.md

 # Streamwall

-Streamwall makes it easy to compose multiple livestreams into a mosaic, with source attributions and audio control.
+Streamwall plays a grid of video streams, with audio control and source attribution.
+It's designed for use in a live streaming environment, enabling you to easily switch between different video sources and display multiple perspectives at once.

 ![Screenshot of Streamwall displaying a grid of streams](screenshot.png)

 ## How it works

-Think of Streamwall as a specialized web browser for mosaicing video streams.
-It uses [Electron](https://www.electronjs.org) to create a grid of web browser views, loading the specified webpages into them.
-Once the page loads, Streamwall finds the `<video>` tag and reformats the page so that the video fills the space.
-This works for a wide variety of web pages without specialized scrapers.
+Think of Streamwall as a specialized web browser for creating a mosaic, grid, or CCTV-esque array of video streams.

+Streamwall uses [Electron](https://www.electronjs.org) to create a grid of web browser views, loading the specified webpages into them.
+It's built and distribued with [Electron Forge](https://www.electronforge.io/).

+For each source, Streamwall finds the `<video>` tag and reformats the page so that the video fills the space.
+This works for a wide variety of web pages and platforms without the need for specialized scrapers.

 ## Installation

 Download and install the latest release for your system from the [Releases page](https://github.com/streamwall/streamwall/releases).

+- The latest stable build is always available on the [Releases page](https://github.com/streamwall/streamwall/releases) or `release` branch of this repository.
+- The latest development build is available on the `main` branch of this repository.

 ## Running Streamwall

-> [!TIP]
+> **[!TIP]**
+> The first time you run Streamwall, it will open a browser window with the control panel.
+You can use this to load streams and control the app.
 > - **Default username:** `admin`
 > - **Default password:** `password`